Immunizations & Other Considerations

 Many of the Goucher-sponsored programs will give you the opportunity to travel through places where you may need recommended or required immunizations and preventative medications.
-While Goucher College and OIS do not require these immunizations or medications, some countries may require certain immunizations for entry (like Typhoid and Yellow Fever).
+While Goucher College and the Office of Global Education do not require these immunizations or medications, some countries may require certain immunizations for entry (like Typhoid and Yellow Fever).

 Plan ahead.
 At this time, if you need vaccinations for your study abroad program, the Goucher College Health Center is not able to provide travel immunizations.
 Ideally, you should schedule your vaccinations with an outside provider 4 to 6 weeks before your study abroad program.